RavicharanN/triton-torch-BLIP/README.md

 # Model Serving

-We're using NVIDIA's Triton to serve our Food11 Classifier model, and we're looking into options to leverage our resources to speed up inference and boost throughput.
+We're using NVIDIA's Triton to serve our Food11 Classifier model, and will be running experiments to leverage the systems resources to speed up inference and boost throughput at scale.

-We'll also perform conditional captioning using model ensembling—basically, generating a caption for the image based on the label output from the classifier, which is then fed into the BLIP captioning model.
+We'll also perform conditional captioning using model ensembling — generating a caption for the image based on the label output from the classifier, which is then fed into the BLIP captioning model.

 The experiments will be run on a P100 node on Chameleon.
 Run the 	`create_server.ipynb` on the Chameleon interface to start your instance and install all dependencies for the experiment.
 Clone this repository on your P100 node.